Predictia/AQUA/docs/sphinx/source/core_components.rst

 .. note::
     The basic call enables fixer, area and time average functionalities, but no regridding or streaming.
+    To have a complete overview of the available options, please check the :doc:`api_reference`.

 If some information about the data is needed, it is possible to use the ``info()`` method of the ``Reader`` class.